The Best State Fair in All 50 States

 Everyone knows there’s “no place like” Kansas, and true to form, the Kansas State Fair, which will take place September 7 through 16 this year, has some unique attractions, including a wedding chapel (you can actually plan to get married there).
 But if you’re looking for a unique Independence Day experience, or rather a five-day-long Independence Day experience, you’ll want to check out the Sundown Salute Independence Day Celebration in Junction City, Kansas.

 Sundown Salute is the largest free multi-day Independence Day celebration in Kansas and along with the typical festival vendors, crafters, animals, carnival, car shows, and fireworks.
-Check out some more of America’s most incredible firework displays.

 The Kentucky State Fair will take place August 15 to 25 in Louisville and promises to show its more than half a million projected attendees the best of what bluegrass is made of.
 In years past, the fair has featured trick bears and horse races.
 Speaking of horses, the Kentucky Derby took place in May along with its related two-week festival.
 Of course, if you’re thinking about taking a trip to Kentucky, then you’ve probably already got the State Fair and the Derby on your radar.